TheStarport/ChaosMod/README.md

 ## Building
 The project is built using the Clang compiler, MSVC toolchain, and CMake.
-As we use CMake presets, build it via the command line is fairly trivial.
+As we use CMake presets, building it via the command line is fairly trivial.

 *Disclaimer: Only builds with Visual Studio 2022 + Clang 16 have been tested and confirmed to work.*